 Nowadays most of the live wallpapers are not only coded right but are also well optimized.
 Of course, there are apps still floating around the Play Store with low-quality graphics or causing the system to slow down.
 But with the right choice of apps, you won’t even notice the battery drain.

-After all, we have to cut it some slack for all the efforts it puts into making an interesting screen.
+After all, we have to cut some slack for the effort it puts into making an interesting screen.
 So depending on the type of wallpaper app, it might use a phone’s built-in accelerometer or might pull data from the weather app.
 And the battery consumption would depend on it.
 But then, remember optimized apps?

 Is the Battery Consumption Huge?

 The battery consumption has reduced dramatically over the years and if you compare it, the popular live wallpaper apps consume about 2-4% more battery than its static counterpart.
 The above score is for most of the popular ones out there like the Muzei Live Wallpaper or the Minima Live Wallpaper app.

 Another dictator in the field of battery consumption is how much the wallpaper is being used.

 If it remains active only during the time you gaze on it, then the battery consumption will be in the lower limits.

 However, if your wallpaper camouflages its look according to the color of the open app, then that might be a reason for the battery drain.
 Plus, some camera also uses the built-in camera.

 If you see a decline in the battery life you can quickly catch the culprit in the settings menu.
 Head out to Settings > Battery to see the percentage of consumption.
 If it’s alarmingly high, uninstall the app.
 If it’s within the threshold of 5%, consider it as a safe app.